 Building or buying a wooden house is an ecological dream but also an aesthetic one.
 However, the choice of a wooden house instead of a traditional brick or concrete house is not so simple: wooden constructions indeed have advantages and disadvantages.

 The contemporary wooden house

-Wooden houses are increasingly popular, as are construction methods in northern Europe, the United States and Canada.
+Wooden houses are increasingly popular in northern Europe, the United States and Canada.

 In recent years, technological developments coupled with ecological breakthroughs have tended to boost this market and houses made of fir, spruce, Douglas-fir, larch are increasingly being considered during a single-family house construction project.

-Timber frame, panels, post-beams, prefabrication, the techniques of building a wooden house are numerous among wood builders and each have their own particularities, even if the wooden frame represents the most important part.
+Timber frame, panels, post-beams, prefabrication, the techniques of building a wooden house are numerous among wood builders and each have their own particularities, however the wooden frame represents the most important part.

 6 advantages of a wooden house

 As for the environment, wood has, a priori, everything to please.
 A wooden house produces little CO2 emissions reducing greenhouse gases, this material naturally stores carbon and since it is a natural insulator, wood reduces heating costs.

 Be careful, a wooden frame house does not mean "all wood", because in this type of construction, only the uprights and crossbars are made of solid wood while the rest is made of transformed materials, in particular reconstituted wood.
 This somewhat tarnishes the ecological image.